Chaste/Chaste.github.io/site/content/docs/user-guides/install-codegen.md

 - Uncompress the archive if needed.
 - Change into the directory containing `setup.py`
 - If there are any installation instructions contained in the documentation, follow them.
-Otherwise, try `python3 setup.py install`
+Otherwise, use `python3 setup.py install`

 {{< callout context="tip" title="See Also" icon="rocket" >}}